Road Trip All 3 National Parks in Washington State

 You have more time

-You can either extend your time in each national park (see the linked itineraries above for each park) or explore great towns and areas between the parks.
+You can either extend your time in each national park (check out our Washington National Park itineraries here) or explore great towns and areas between the parks.
+Below are a few more recommendations.

 Extend your stay near the North Cascades